sovsay11/INFO-1200-X02-Fall-2022/README.md

 <!--About The Project-->
 ## About The Project
-This is a class repository for INFO-1200-X02 at UVU.
+This is a class repository for INFO-1200-X02 at UVU for students.

 ### Built With
 <ul>